nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

    :local:
    :depth: 2

-The Amazon Web Services Internet-of-Things (AWS IoT) sample demonstrates how to connect an nRF91 Series or nRF70 Series device to the `AWS IoT Core`_ service over MQTT to publish and receive messages.
+The Amazon Web Services Internet-of-Things (AWS IoT) sample demonstrates how to connect an nRF91 Series, nRF70 Series, or nRF54L15 with nRF7002 EB device to the `AWS IoT Core`_ service over MQTT to publish and receive messages.
 This sample showcases the use of the :ref:`lib_aws_iot` library, which includes support for FOTA using the :ref:`lib_aws_fota` library.

 .. |wifi| replace:: Wi-Fi®